 Witness: Desperate R. Kelly offered $1M for return of video

-Musician R. Kelly leaves the Leighton Criminal Court building in Chicago on June 6, 2019.
+FILE - Musician R. Kelly leaves the Leighton Criminal Court building in Chicago on June 6, 2019.
+Kelly’s federal trial starts Monday in Chicago.
 (AP Photo/Amr Alfiky, File)

 Share: